Axorax/Axorax/README.md

 axorax@github:~$ ./welcome.sh
 ```
 ```
 Hello!
 I'm Axorax.
-Previously known as Aceward.
 I like to make websites, YouTube videos, games, music and more!
 I enjoy studying science, programming and playing chess.
 I always appreciate feedback whether it is good or bad!

 I am currently a student.
 I try my best to study and make content alongside.